 Appearance

-These ants can either be light yellow or red and have darker-colored thoraxes that look black or dark brown.
+These ants can be light yellow or red and have darker-colored thoraxes that look black or dark brown.
 Their antennas are clubbed like the pavement ant.
 The antennas are also made up of 12 segments.
-Another characteristic that is unique to this ant is that they are extremely small.
+Another unique characteristic of this ant is that they are extremely small.
 They are half the size of a pavement ant.
-This makes it difficult to spot any other smaller characteristics without using a magnifying glass.
+This makes it difficult to spot any other unique characteristics without using a magnifying glass.

 Length: